DonaldET/DemoDev/README.md

 Finally, must of the Python content of this repository is concerned with *Apache Spark*, and a good free Spark implementation is hosted by Databricks (the community edition) found at  https://databricks.com/try-databricks.

-#### Commercial Opportunities
+#### *DemoDev* Content Commercial Opportunities

 Please contact _Donald Trummell_ via Email using dtrummell@gmail.com for additional information regarding commercial use of projects in this repository.
 His LinkedIn profile is found at [http://www.linkedin.com/in/donaldtrummell/](http://www.linkedin.com/in/donaldtrummell/ "here").
 You may review the published form of this documentation at the "pretty view" [http://donaldet.github.io/DemoDev/](http://donaldet.github.io/DemoDev/).

 # Getting Started

-All the information needed to build these projects is detailed in the _BuildResources_ document described next.
+All the information needed to build these projects is detailed in the _BuildResources_ document described below.
 The process you will follow is:
  1. Download required build dependencies (e.g., Java, MAVEN, and optionally ANT)
  2. Install and test the build dependencies
  3. Fork or download the source code from the GitHub repository (see [http://www.github.com/DonaldET/DemoDev/](http://www.github.com/DonaldET/DemoDev/ "the source repo"))
  4. On the command line, from the downloaded base directory, execute:
     _mvn clean install_

-The _StaticResources_ directory contains instructions on how to setup a MAVEN and JAVA build environment (see document _BuildResources.pdf_.)
-BuildResources.pdf is a **GITHUB** hosted document that also contains links to the source code repository holding _DemoDev_.
+The _StaticResources_ directory references instructions on how to setup a MAVEN and JAVA build environment in document _BuildResources.pdf_.
+It is a **GITHUB** hosted document that also contains links back to this source code repository (*DemoDev*).

-## Sub-Project Categories
+## *DemoDev* Sub-Project Categories

 *DemoDev* is broken into multiple sub-project with each sub-project having a README.md file offering information about the sub-project and its contents.
 Interesting sub-projects include:

 - *algorithms*: Math algorithm demonstrations.
-- *codingexams*: Coding and Algorithm interview questions asked over a whiteboard or in a collaboration environment.
+- *codingexams*: Coding and Algorithm interview questions asked over a whiteboard or in a collaboration environment coding environment.
-- *hacks*: Unusual solutions to interesting problems that don't necessarily reflect so-called _best practices_.
+- *hacks*: Unusual solutions to interesting problems that don't necessarily reflect _best practices_.
 - *jerseyservices*: RESTful Java service implementations using the **Jersey framework**
 - *memoryindexing*: In-memory search algorithms
-- *utils*: Utilities used by _DemoDev_ and related projects (code generation used by _WindPower Explorer_)
+- *utils*: Utilities used by _DemoDev_ and related projects (e.g., code generation used by _WindPower Explorer_)

 ## Sub-Project Structure

-Sub-projects usually include a _business_ motivation for the coding example.
+Sub-projects usually include a _business_ motivation for the coding examples in this section of the repository.
 The examples also show good _OO design principals_, such as _KISS_, _DRY_ (don't repeat yourself), and _SOLID_ (Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion.)
 This site violates _YAGNI_ for educational purposes.
 Spring has a very readable overview of the *Liskov Substitution Principle* (see <https://springframework.guru/principles-of-object-oriented-design/liskov-substitution-principle/>.)

 The sub-projects have their _JavaDoc_ entries explaining their role in the solution and the portion of the problem they address.
-All sub-projects include JUnit tests because this reflects good _TDD_ practice and allows maintenance of the examples over time.
+Many sub-projects include JUnit tests because this reflects good _TDD_ practice and allows maintenance of the examples over time.
 Stability over time is accomplished by using the regression aspect of these tests.

 Many of the projects appear _complicated_ by use of the *Spring* framework to solve a potentially simple problem.
 This is done to illustrate _Spring_ usage in addition to the basic techniques shown in the example.
 Overall, a professional Software Engineer would provide background for the code, some guidelines on usage in the _JavaDoc_ entries, and tips to help maintain the code.
-The example invocations within unit tests help in achieving these goals.
-## Sub-Project Math Algorithms
+The example invocations within unit tests help in achieving these documentation goals.## Sub-Project Math Algorithms

 These Mathematical Algorithms show methods of performance testing and demonstrate coding principles like:
 - Separation of interface and implementation